CHENyiru3/FDTranSearcher/README.md

 # FDTranSearcher

 FDTranSearcher is a bioinformatics tool for detecting functional DNA transposons in plants genomic sequences.
-It is a part of ZJE BMI3 ICA.
+It is a part of ZJE BMI3 ICA final project, and it has received one of the highest praise.
+Welcome to do any suggestion!
+If this tool can help you, please star this repo.

 ### Supported Operating Systems
 - Linux ✅